symbiote/silverstripe-test-assist/README.md

 Additionally, the module provides the `SymbioteSeleniumTestCase` which provides a simpler API for writing Selenium powered tests.

+## Command line parameters

+To help with test execution, there's a few parameters that can be used to assist in speeding things up if you're repeatedly running tests.

+* `build=0` - do not perform a dev/build during test initialisation
+* `clean=0` - do not wipe out existing database state
+* `flush=0` - do not perform a manifest flush during test initialisation

 ## Selenium

 To run just the selenium tests, a commandline such as